Samic8/samdawson.dev/src/articles/react-redux-use-selector-vs-connect.md

 updated: "2020-05-25"
 ---

-Redux hooks and the connect function can have the same outcomes.
+React-redux hooks like `js,useSelector()` and the `js,connect()` can have the same outcomes.
 The main difference between them is their ability to _nudge_ (guide) the way you write your components.
 Understanding what each of them _optimizes for_ is essential to helping you choose between them.

 <br/>